 - For more information on MPRE Scores, please see Rule 7, Sec.
 4.07(d) and Policy P-4.07.

 Computer-Based Testing: Applicants will have the option to register for laptop testing.
 All test questions will be in paper format.
-One month to six weeks after the application deadline, an email from ExamSoft, the testing software provider, regarding the registration procedure for applicants wishing to answer the essay and MPT questions on their personal laptop.
-By registering and downloading the Software, you agree that you have read, understood and accepted the General Information, Instructions and Release of Liability in “Laptop Testing” here.
+One month to six weeks after the application deadline, an email from ExamSoft, the testing software provider, regarding the registration procedure for applicants wishing to answer the MEE and MPT items on their personal laptop.
+By registering and downloading the Software, applicants agree that they have read, understood and accepted the General Information, Instructions and Release of Liability in “Laptop Testing” here.

-SCORE EXPIRATIONS: Exam scores are valid for admission for three years from the date of grade release.
-You must complete all requirements for admission within that time or your scores expire.
+SCORE EXPIRATIONS: Examination scores are valid for admission for three years from the date of grade release.
+You must complete all requirements for admission, including taking the oath of admission (Tenn.
+Sup.
+Ct.
+R. 6) within that time or your scores expire.